-Careerpilot is a suite of web tools - with the option to purchase the Pathway Planner triage model and tool as an add-on:
+Careerpilot is a suite of web tools that includes the Pathway Planner triage model and tool:

-Careerpilot provides information and advice about all options for 14, 16 and 18 year olds, including apprenticeships, college, higher level study, etc. Students from subscribing schools/colleges can register and then access Career Tools, where they can build their careers report.
+Careerpilot provides information and advice about all options for 14, 16 and 18 year olds, including apprenticeships, college, higher level study, etc. Students from subscribing schools/colleges can register (straight onto the site) and then access Career Tools, where they can build their careers report.

 Career Tool include:

 - A ‘job sector quiz’ to help them decide what’s important to them

 - A ‘start with a subject’ tool that will show them where a subject they love could lead (subject teachers could use .these too)